nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     `john` and `john@gmail.com` respectively.

   * `editcontact 2 n/Bob Abraham t/` Edits the name of the second contact to be `Bob Abraham` and clears all existing tags of the contact.

-#### Locating contacts: `findcontact`

-Finds all contacts that fulfil all the provided search criteria.

-Format: `findcontact [n/NAME_KEYWORDS] [t/TAG_KEYWORDS]`

- * The search is case-insensitive, e.g. `bob` will match `Bob`.

- * You are allowed to provide multiple search keywords for both the name and tag parameter.

- * The order of the search keywords does not matter, e.g. `Bob Abramham` will match `Abraham Bob`.

- * When you are providing name or tag keywords, separate distinct keywords with a whitespace, e.g. `findcontact n/bob abraham` will search for contacts using the 2 distinct keywords `bob` and `abraham`.

- * Only full words will be matched, e.g. `Bob` will match `Bob Abraham` but not `Bobs`.

- * You should ensure that keywords are not be blank and at least one search parameter should be provided.

- * Search Parameters:

-   * Name

-     * Contact with a name matching at least one of the name keywords provided will be considered to have fulfilled the contact name search criteria.

-   * Tag

-     * Contacts containing tags which match at least one of the tag keywords provided will be considered to have fulfilled the contact tag search criteria.

- * Only contacts matching all search parameters provided will be returned.

- Examples:

-  * `findcontact n/john` returns all contacts with the word `john` in their name, e.g. `john` and `john doe`

-  * `findcontact n/Bob Abraham` returns all contacts with the word `Bob` or `Abraham` in their name, e.g. `Bob Lim`, `Tommy Abraham`

-  * `findcontact t/friend` returns all contacts with the tag `friend`

-  * `findcontact t/friend coworker` returns all contacts that have the `friend` or `coworker` tag

-  * `findcontact n/john t/friend` returns all contacts with the word `john` in its name **and** has `friend` as one of its tags

 #### Deleting a contact: `deletecontact`